457 Visa Changes 2017

 The recent and future changes are made to focus on genuine skill shortages.
 Safeguards will also be implemented to help ensure that Australian workers receive priority when it comes to hiring.
 The larger goal is to increase the overall quality and economic contributions of skilled workers coming from other countries and to address concerns about displacement of native-born Australian workers.

-Future 457 Visa Applications
+The Future of 457 Visa Applications

 If you have not yet applied for a 457 visa, you should pay close attention to changes to the eligible occupations list.
 A total of 216 professions were removed while 59 more were restricted as of 19 April 2017.
 Another review will be done this July that may result in additional changes to the list.
 Other updates will include an English language exemption for individuals earning $96,400 or more and clearer policy guidelines for training benchmarks.

-What If I Already Applied for a 457 Visa?
+Already Applied for a 457 Visa?

 If you have not received a decision yet and you lodged your application by 18 April 2017 or earlier, you may be eligible to receive a full refund of your application fee.
 Nominating businesses may also be eligible for a fee refund.